 Ever considered training rurally?
 If you’re on the fence, GPTQ registrar Isaac Tranter’s experiences may help.
-Currently doing his GP terms at Goondiwindi Medical Centre, Isaac shares key insights into what it’s like to work in a rural community.
+Currently undergoing his GP training, Isaac shares key insights into what it’s like to work in a rural community.

 The advantages of studying rurally

 When it came time to do his medical degree, Isaac chose James Cook University (JCU), splitting his six years between Townsville and Cairns.

 “I had a really great time up in Townsville.
 I had the chance to experience a wide range of medical training in rural and remote environments, particularly with groups who need extra support, such as Indigenous Australians and refugees,” he says.

 His time at JCU helped cement his decision to do GP training via the rural pathway.

 “Even now, four years after finishing uni, I think back to what I learnt during that time and still apply it.
 It’s not likely I would have had those same experiences if I studied at a metropolitan university.”

 As for advice for medical students contemplating rural training, Isaac says: “It’s such a fantastic opportunity to gain a broad range of skills, especially as there aren’t as many people in the hierarchy above you in a rural hospital.
 If there are rural terms available, I’d say, go for it.”

 Isaac previously worked four days a week at Goondiwindi Medical Centre, a practice run by GPTQ medical educators, Sue and Matt Masel.
 His fifth workday sees Isaac at the local hospital, treating patients in the emergency room and on the wards.